astronomer/docs/astro/develop-project.md

 - **Scheduler:** The Airflow component responsible for monitoring and triggering tasks
 - **Triggerer:** The Airflow component responsible for running triggers and signaling tasks to resume when their conditions have been met.
 The triggerer is used exclusively for tasks that are run with [deferrable operators](https://docs.astronomer.io/learn/deferrable-operators).

-After the project builds, you can access the Airflow UI by going to `http://localhost:8080/` and logging in with `admin` for both your username and password.
+After the project builds, you can access the Airflow UI at `http://localhost:8080/`.
 You can also access your Postgres database at `localhost:5432/postgres`.
 As long as your Airflow environment is running, any changes you make in your `dags`, `plugins`, and `include` directories are automatically applied without needing to restart the environment.

 ### Restart your local environment